-THE ENVIOUS SIBLINGS AND OTHER MORBID NURSERY RHYMES by Landis Blair
+THE ENVIOUS SIBLINGS AND OTHER MORBID NURSERY RHYMESby Landis Blair

 Landis Blair was the winner of the Best in Adult Books at the Excellence in Graphic Literature awards in 2018.
 He illustrated Caitlin Doughty’s recently New York Times bestseller From Here to Eternity and is the author of the prize-winning graphic novel The Hunting Accident.
 Now this award-winning author presents a macabre yet playful book in the tradition of Edward Gorey and Tim Burton, with a decidedly twenty-first century sensibility.
 Landis Blair’s THE ENVIOUS SIBLINGS [W. W. Norton & Company; October 8, 2019; $20.00 hardcover] contains eight nursery rhymes that are both mordant and macabre, as playful as Charles Addams —and every bit as unnerving.